Robust Universal Braiding with Non-semisimple Ising Anyons: Non-semisimple Topological Quantum Computation

 Inspection of the bubble pop coefficients~\eqref{eq:B-data} and the modified dimensions~\eqref{eq:moddimValpha} reveals that the inner products $\braket{0|0}$ and $\braket{1|1}$, while real for real values of $\alpha$, are not always positive.
 Figure~\ref{fig:norm_basis_vectors} gives a graph of the values of the inner products as a function of $\alpha$.

-This plot shows that the signature of $\mathcal{H}_1$ will be positive definite for $\alpha \in (2,3) \mod 4$, negative definite for $\alpha \in (1,2) \mod 4$ and will have mixed signature otherwise. \end{example}
+This plot shows that the signature of $\mathcal{H}_1$ will be positive definite for $\alpha \in (2,3) \mod 4$, negative definite for $\alpha \in (1,2) \mod 4$, and will have mixed signature otherwise. \end{example}

-This example computation of the norm for our single qubit encoding plays an important role determining the signature of the inner product on the multi qubit computational space.
+This example computation of the norm for our single-qubit encoding plays an important role in determining the signature of the inner product on the multi-qubit computational space.
 It will be convenient to define

 To properly normalize $\H_n$, we will need the change of basis matrices.
 In general, given basis $\{v_1,...,v_k\}$ of $\mathcal{H}=\Hom(a_0, a_1\otimes \dots\otimes a_n)$, let

 In this paper, taking the square root of a negative number $-x$ (with $x > 0 $) refers to $\sqrt{-x} = i\sqrt{x}$, where $i$ is the imaginary unit satisfying $i^2 = -1$.
 This follows the standard branch of the complex square root, where $\sqrt{z}$ is defined with argument in $(-\pi, \pi]$.
 Then any operator $\mathsf{b}: \mathcal{H} \rightarrow \H$ can be expressed in the normalized basis via a change of basis